-New staff and governors will receive a mandatory briefing during their induction, which includes the school's child protection and safeguarding policy, behaviour policy, staff code of conduct, reporting and recording arrangements, and details for the DSL.
+New staff and governors will receive a mandatory briefing during their induction, which includes the school's child protection and safeguarding policy, behaviour policy, staff behaviour policy, reporting and recording arrangements, and details for the DSL.
 All staff, including the head teacher (unless the head teacher is the DSL) and governors will receive training that is regularly updated.
-The NSSP recommends staff receive annual updates and a detailed programme (either online or face to face) at least every three years.
+The NCASP recommends staff receive annual updates and a detailed programme (either online or face to face) at least every three years.
 The DSL (and deputies) will receive annual safeguarding training, with subjects to reflect local and national priorities and including a refresher session on their roles and responsibilities every two years.

-All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff code of conduct and have read Keeping Children Safe in Education (Part 1)
+All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff code of conduct and have read Keeping Children Safe in Education (Part 1 and Annex B or Annex A)